JuliaLang/www.julialang.org/blog/2019/07/multithreading.md

 ### Thread-local state

-!!! warning
-    As of Julia 1.8 this pattern is no longer recommended.
-Please read this [follow up blogpost](/2023/07/PSA-dont-use-threadid) for more details and how to migrate away from this pattern.
+\warn{}{As of Julia 1.8 this pattern is no longer recommended.
+Please read this [follow up blogpost](/blog/2023/07/PSA-dont-use-threadid) for more details and how to migrate away from this pattern.}

 Julia code naturally tends to be purely functional (no side effects or mutation), or to use only local mutation, so migrating to full thread-safety will hopefully